naveednilawfar/naveednilawfar.github.io/README.md

 naveednilawfar.github.io
 ------------------------

-This repo is the source code of https://naveednilawfar.github.io/
+This repo is the source code of <a href="https://naveednilawfar.github.io/" target="_blank">https://naveednilawfar.github.io</a>

 LICENSE